PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Boltac lifted the mace up from behind the counter.
 As he raised the weapon high in the air, the lad's trusting, cow-like eyes followed it, studying every detail of the well-worn wood, the wrapped leather handle, and the business end studded with heavy iron nails.
 Boltac saw the lad move from disappointment to hope.
 "Yes," his eyes seemed to say, "a mace.
 I could do it with a mace."

-Boltac hit him right between the eyes, and knocked him out cold.
+Boltac hit him right between the eyes and knocked him out cold.

--
 # 4 -- A Man Appearing from Nowhere -- 3457

 In the center of Robrecht, there was a river.
 In the center of this river was an island.
 And at the center of this island was a very damp castle.
 And in the very damp center of this very damp castle was a Duke on a throne.
 Both of which were also damp.
 And one of them was terribly bored.

 The Duke started what would have been a mighty yawn, but he quickly worked to stifle it.
 This resulted in one of his eyes closing and his mouth attempting to wrap itself around his strong nose.
 When his face was not in spasm, the Duke's came close enough to being noble.
 He had a fine, drawn face, thick dark hair and a nose well-suited for looking down at people.
 But if you looked in his eyes, the effect of a cruel Mercian conquerer would have been spoiled.
 With more force of personality, his eyes might have been piercing.
 But alas, from the loins of the most powerful empire on earth had sprung another stuffed personage.

 He was yawning because he was holding court.
 Well, such as court as could be held in the remote and unimpressive Dutchy of Robrecht to which he had been consigned.
-There were no glittering courtiers here, there were no ladies-in-waiting, there was just the Duke, an uncomfortable wooden chair and a long line of disputes that the Duke was expected to settle before he would be allowed to go to his supper.
+There were no glittering courtiers here.
+There were no ladies-in-waiting.
+There was just the Duke, an uncomfortable wooden chair and a long line of disputes that the Duke was expected to settle before he would be allowed to go to his supper.

 "Messers Rudolph and Fuad, herders of goats!" the Chamberlain announced.
 The Duke waved his hand and the men were brought before him.

 "He had advantage of my goat, sire.
 And I desire compensation," said a cross-eyed man as he glared in the general direction of the man standing next to him.
 The Duke turned his gaze at the accused, a man who was wearing a goat-skin helmet.
 Was the helmet this man's idea of formal dress, the Duke wondered?
 The Duke opened his mouth to ask, but then thought better of it.
 He squinted at the man and tried to figure the matter on his own.

-The pause stretched to a such a length that the Chamberlain gently prompted, "Sire?"
+The pause stretched to such a length that the Chamberlain gently prompted, "Sire?"

 "Advantage?" asked the Duke, unable, with his formal, courtly upbringing, to understand how having a goat might be an advantage.
 It was not that there were no goats in the Mercian Empire.
 It was that his entire life had been carefully constructed to insulate him from all creatures that were shaggy and uncultured.